inedumozey/filter/README.md

 filter accept an object that has a total of 5 properties out of which only one is compulsary.
 It also returns the filtered array, you can assign it to a variable to them

 1. data:
-    * data accepts only an array of object.
+    * data accepts an array of object or function that returns an array.
     * It is compulsary

 3. keys: